linkby-hiring/linkby-hiring.github.io/tech/exercises/data-analyst.md

 ## Datasets

-You may download the dataset from the following link, or connect to our testing database.
+You may connect to our testing database to finish the exercise.

-- CSV data set
-- PostgresSQL database connection
+> ⚠️ The database connection instruction

 There are 6 tables in the datasets.
 The definition of these tables is listed below.